-That’s how Lupe Salinas, law professor at Texas Southern University and former Criminal District Court Judge in Houston, Texas, describes his new book “U.S. Latinos and Criminal Injustice.”
+That’s how Lupe Salinas, law professor at Texas Southern University and former motorcycle accident lawyer, Texas, describes his new book “U.S. Latinos and Criminal Injustice.”

 His dream became a reality on the evening of July 29, 2015 at a popular eatery in the Galleria area.
 Raising their glasses and singing “Las Mañanitas” guests not only celebrated Salinas’s new literary adventure, but also his cumpleaños.

 While many of the attendees were members of the law profession, the gathering also included recognized educators, activists, entrepreneurs, and politicians.
 The book, according to Salinas, is a journey based on his experiences, recounting how the court system puts Latino defendants at a disadvantage due to not understanding the legal process as a result of language barriers.

 “What motivated me to write this book is primarily the experience that I have had in my 43 years of being a lawyer and even before, of seeing the injustices that happen to our people, to Latinos.”